lumascet/pyrigol/README.md

 [Programming Guide](https://beyondmeasure.rigoltech.com/acton/attachment/1579/f-0386/1/-/-/-/-/DS1000Z_Programming%20Guide_EN.pdf)

-### DG800/DG900 class
+### DG900 class

 Should support all DG8xx and DG9xx like I used DG992 to test the script, as they are based on the same Hardware.
 You can connect a cheap USB/LAN adapter to connect via your local network.
+The USB input should also work.

 Added class to apply basic waveforms via the python script.
 Some advanced features like sync or custom waveforms are still not done yet.
 See [test_dg.py](test_dg.py) for an example file.